 Grace Earnshaw filed for divorce a few months later; the decree was granted in April 1948.
 The couple had two daughters, Barbara and Elizabeth, as well as their son.

 Earnshaw returned to baseball in Philadelphia, but not to the Athletics; evidently he and Mack never reconciled.
 He scouted for the Phillies and was named the team's spring training coordinator for 1948.
 When the general manager, Hall of Fame pitcher Herb Pennock, died in January, Earnshaw was one of three baseball men picked to advise the young club owner, Robert Carpenter, who took on the duties of general manager.

-A Little Rock sportswriter visited him that winter at his house on a bluff overlooking Lake Hamilton.
+A Little Rock sportswriter visited Earnshaw that winter at his house on a bluff overlooking Lake Hamilton.
 "I've wanted a place like this for a long time," Earnshaw told him.
-"I've been going full steam, planting a garden and building a henhouse."
-He said he planned to spend his time raising chickens, farming and fishing.
+"I've been going full steam, planting a garden and building a henhouse."19 He said he planned to spend his time raising chickens, farming, and fishing.

 He served on the board of directors of the Hot Springs Bathers in the Class C Cotton States League along with another former pitcher, Paul Dean, Dizzy's brother.
 He remarried and said he lost interest in baseball as he got older.

 The Sporting News is the principal source of information about Earnshaw's career.
-Other contemporary sources include The Associated Press, United Press, The New York Times, Chicago Daily Tribune, Washington Post, Los Angeles Times and the indispensable Retrosheet.
+Other contemporary sources include the Associated Press, United Press, the New York Times, the Chicago Daily Tribune, the Washington Post, the Los Angeles Times, and the indispensable Retrosheet.

 Barbara Earnshaw West, the player's daughter, shared information about her family in an interview on January 14, 2005.

 Information about his connection to Swarthmore and the Clothier family came from Susanna Morikawa, curator, and the collections of Friends Historical Library at Swarthmore College.